[Exclusive] Russia looting Ukrainian art, draft EU sanctions say

 The draft also names obscure Putin advisers, military commanders, nomenklatura relatives, and two small-time business tycoons.

-One of these, Artyom Uss, recently made headlines in Italy, when he cut off his electronic-monitoring bracelet while under house arrest in Milan and fled to Russia, even though he was meant to be extradited to the US on smuggling and money-laundering charges.
+One of these, Artyom Uss, recently made headlines in Italy, when he cut off his electronic-monitoring bracelet while under house arrest in Milan and fled to Russia, while being held pending potential extradition to the US on smuggling and money-laundering charges.

-The names will join a pyramid of more than 1,600 Russian individuals and entities already listed over the past year of war.
+The new names will join a pyramid of more than 1,600 Russian individuals and entities already listed by the EU over the past year of war.

 The upcoming 11th round of EU sanctions also tightens Russian access to high-tech weapons components, alongside previous economic embargoes.

-But if Europe was hoping that soft-power institutions such as the ICC might help rein in Putin's conduct, then Russia was also pushing back on this front, the EU draft sanctions showed.
+But if Europe was hoping that soft power, such as ICC stigma, might rein in Putin's conduct, then Russia was also pushing back on this front, the EU draft sanctions showed.

 'WarGonzo'